 Virtually all residents of care homes who consented to receive the COVID-19 vaccine and are medically able to receive it have now been fully vaccinated.
-A large proportion of new residents entering care homes will also now be fully vaccinated, with approximately 50% of the total adult population in Jersey now having received their second dose.
-By age group, this includes 100% of those aged over 80 years, 97% of those aged 75-79, and 95% of those aged 70-74.
+A large proportion of new residents entering care homes will also now be fully vaccinated.